aryeshuacheng/gdd/README.md

 * /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" *
 2. Install a Ruby package manager (I use rbenv, but a package manager such as asdf supports other languages)
 * brew install rbenv *
+3. Install the version of Ruby that we need using rbenv
+* rbenv install 3.1.2*
 # Setting up the Repo
 Requirement: I assume you already have Git in your environment, if not, you can install it following the instructions @ https://git-scm.com/downloads